4thokage/windows.dotfiles/README.md

 # dotfiles for Windows

-A collection of PowerShell files for Windows, including common application installation through `winget`.
+A collection of PowerShell files for Windows, including common application installation through `chocolatey`.

 ## Installation